 In order to register as a corporation in the State of Colorado, your business must have bylaws to govern the internal governance of the company.
 Each state or jurisdiction has different governance.
 Please consult one of our attorneys to help you understand your requirements and other entity formation or revision including, Articles of Incorporation, Articles of Organization, or similar documents (including other amendments).

 Companies are required to provide certain benefits for their employees, including providing worker’s compensation insurance at the expense of the company.
-To better understand what benefits are required by a state or the federal government contact one of our business attorneys to help guide you through the process.
+To better understand what benefits are required by a state or the federal government, contact one of our business attorneys to help guide you through the process.

 The term piercing the corporate veil refers to the legal standard that allows the officers and members of a business to be held personally liable for the actions against the business entity.
-Ordinarily, an individual will be protected by the “corporate veil” and shielded from individual personally liability for actions of the company or the company’s employees.
+Ordinarily, an individual will be protected by the “corporate veil” and shielded from individual personal liability for actions of the company or the company’s employees.
 In certain situations, the law allows a plaintiff to “pierce” the corporate veil and to hold the individual owner of a company personally liable for the company’s actions.

-A joint venture involves two or more persons or entities joining together in a particular project.
+A joint venture involves two or more persons or entities joining together on a particular project.
 A partnership involves individuals who join together for a combined business.
 Typically, in a partnership, persons involved are co-owners of a business venture and their aim is making a profit.

 A merger or acquisition is when two companies combine to form one company for business reasons.
 A merger typically occurs when one company purchases another company by buying a certain amount of its stock in exchange for its own stock.

 Mergers and acquisitions can be a complex business situation and often require detailed understanding relating to stock or equity repurchases, redemptions, exchanges, conversions, common and preferred stock certificates, warrants, options, debentures, and any other securities.
-By-laws and operating agreements of the company related to buyout clauses, business structure, noncomplete clauses, service contracts, audited and unaudited financial statements (balance sheets, profit and loss statements, related statements of stockholders’ equity and cash flow), business plans, business valuations, and performance reports are all important to a sale, merger, or acquisition of a business.
-A good M&A team to help guide a company ownership or a board is important to achieving the desired defined success of a deal.
+Bylaws and operating agreements of the company related to buyout clauses, business structure, noncompete clauses, service contracts, audited and unaudited financial statements (balance sheets, profit and loss statements, related statements of stockholders’ equity and cash flow), business plans, business valuations, and performance reports are all important to a sale, merger, or acquisition of a business.
+A good M&A team to help guide company ownership or a board is important to achieving the desired defined success of a deal.

-To learn more about any aspect of our practice, or to arrange a consultation with one of our Denver-area commercial law lawyers, contact Ciancio Ciancio Brown, P.C. at 303-395-4773.
+To learn more about any aspect of our practice, or to arrange a consultation with one of our Denver-area commercial law lawyers, contact Ciancio Ciancio Brown, P.C.
 We serve individual and business clients throughout the state.